team-lightbulb/team-lightbulb.github.io/user-stories.md

 * As a user of this application I would be able to help others.
-I can share intimate knowledge, such as licesing requirements or patent laws that will be needed.
+I can share intimate knowledge, such as licensing requirements or patent laws that will be needed.
 I think this application will be a great platform for like minded people to post to forums with comments or suggestions to help others with their start up businesses.
 As I user I can preemptively post information that I find useful or